omkarkalamkar/brow/docs/src/developer_guide/testing/pair_wise_test.rst

 ######################################
-TMC LOW integration Testing guidelines
+TMC LOW pair wise Testing guidelines
 ######################################

 ****************************
-Pair wise testing / Real-SDP
+TMC - SDP Pair
 ****************************

 Pair wise testing is way of testing the TMC code with real SDP subsystem in place.